 My Final Advice – If Someone Approaches You And Tries To Recruit You To Nu Skin Or Any MLM Company – Run!

 You will end up investing more money and time than you will earn.
 It is such a small percentage that actually makes a good profit from these business models.

-I believe you have to have a huge network in form of business contacts, or a comprehensive email list to be able to succeed.
-You cannot just turn to family and friends, or people crossing your path in the street, to make money with any MLM.
+I believe you have to have a huge network in form of business contacts or a comprehensive email list to be able to succeed.
+You cannot just turn to family and friends or people crossing your path in the streets to make money with any MLM.

 I gladly accept feedback and comments on this article.
-You may have a totally different perspective, and maybe also have another experience from being a Nu Skin distributor.
+You may have a different perspective or have another experience from being a Nu Skin distributor.

 Do You Want To Make Real Money Online?

-There is a proven strategy to make real legit money online, which is called Affiliate Marketing.
-To briefly summarize this business model; you are marketing and selling other businesses’ products or services, and make a commission when someone makes a purchase from your website/blog.
+There is a proven strategy to make real legit money online which is called Affiliate Marketing.
+To briefly summarize this business model: You are marketing/selling other companys’ products or services and are making a commission when someone makes a purchase from your website/blog.

-You do not have to invent the wheel yourself, but instead jump on it, and sell products that are already selling.
+You do not have to invent the wheel yourself.
+You can just jump on it and sell products that are already selling.